I have covered quite a few creamy white paint colors around here, which inevitably leads me to discovering more of the same!

 Sherwin Williams doesn’t go lighter than Shoji White on that color strip, which I probably wouldn’t trust anyways!

-I manually tested a bunch of popular creamy whites, and I think that Sherwin Williams White Flour is pretty close to a lighter version of Shoji White.
+I played around with a bunch of popular creamy whites, and I think that Sherwin Williams White Flour is pretty close to a lighter version of Shoji White.

 Shoji White One Shade Darker – Taupe of the Morning SW